-To predict customers’ responses to bank direct marketing term deposit subscription, four algorithms are used, which are the Logistic model (LR), Classification and Regression Tree (CART), Random Forest (RF), and Artificial Neural Network (ANN).
-The balanced data is randomly divided into training data (50% of the balanced data), and the remaining data serves as the test dataset.
+To predict customers’ responses to bank direct marketing term deposit subscription, four algorithms are used, which are the Logistic Regression, Classification and Regression Tree, Random Forest, and Artificial Neural Network.
+In data processing section, I used Synthetic Minority Oversampling Technique (SMOTE) to balance the data.
+The balanced data is then randomly divided into training data (50% of the balanced data), and the remaining data serves as the test dataset.
+I used 70% training data and 30% test data before, but it showed an error message indicating that all the arguments must have the same length, so I change to 50% to 50%.
 Since the dataset is already balanced, the accuracy comparison is now a direct approach to validate each model and find the model that is the most accurate.
 The accuracy measures how accurate the certain test performs the classification, and it can be computed from the confusion matrix.
 The confusion matrix is a table that defines the classification performance by illustrating the actual and predicted number of classification.
-There are four elements involved in the confusion matrix, which are True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN).
+There are Type I and Type II errors involved in the confusion matrix, which are True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN).
 TP represents the actual case is true and the predicted result is also true, while TN are cases which are actually false, and the test also predicted them as false.
 FP represents cases which are actually false but are predicted as true, while FN are those cases that are actually true, but predicted as false.
 Among those four elements, FP is referred as the Type-I error, and FN is known as the Type-II error.
 The Table ----- below shows the classical layout of the confusion matrix, and it is followed by the Accuracy formula.
+The reason that I am not using RMSE as a performance measurement is that RMSE is commonly used in regression, where the predictor variable is a real number.
+However, in classification, I have class labels or categories, so it is not corresponded to numbers.
+Besides, it is hard for RMSE to find difference between “a” and “b”, so I use accuracy that can be computed from the confusion matrix instead.

-Table-----.
+Table 1.
 Sample confusion matrix layout